AsierGonzalez/openvre-tool-api/README.md

 "task" decorator and the COMPSs runtime as the workflow scheduler.

 ## Implementation overview
-The 'basic_modules' contains the basic entities of mg-tool-api:
+The 'basic_modules' contains the basic entities of openvre-tool-api:
 1. Tool:
 	Is the top-level wrapper for tools within the VRE; each tool is defined by its input and output formats, and by its specific requirements on the